moos4/webgl-stuff/README.md

     scroll: new THREE.CylinderGeometry(0.3, 0.3, 1.5, 12)
 };
 ```
-2. then put that code in an issue
-2,5. if you add new enemies and want new geometries, look [here.](https://threejs.org/docs/#BoxGeometry)
+2. then put that code in an issue (if you add new enemies and want new geometries, look [here.](https://threejs.org/docs/#BoxGeometry))
-3. I'll revieuw it and might add it in
+3. I'll review it and might add it in
 4. SUCCESS